kadirnar/yolite/README.md

 ## <div align="center">Overview</div>

-It is a simplified version of the Yolov5 repo.
+It has been simplified by editing detect.py in the yolov5 repository.

 ### Installation